scolomar/dca/1-Installation_and_Configuration/2-Namespaces_and_cgroups.md

 Despite the top level of security achievable by Linux namespaces it will never equate the security of a virtual machine provided by a bare-metal hypervisor.

 Given that containers launch system calls directly to the kernel of the host machine there is nothing that prevents them from exhausting the actual physical resources and crash the host machine.
-Namespaces ensure isolation of the operating system resources such as filesystems, hostname, network stack or PID but it does not limit the usage of memory, disk or CPU.
+Namespaces ensure the isolation of some operating system resources such as filesystem mount points, hostname, network stack or PID but it does not limit the usage of memory, disk or CPU.
 In order to control the usage of physical resources we need to configure the control groups or cgroups for that container.
 I would highly recommend to set up cgroups for any container that is going to be used in a production environment.